apache/tvm/ci/jenkins/README.md

 # TVM CI

 TVM runs CI jobs on every commit to an open pull request and to branches in the apache/tvm repo (such as `main`).
 These jobs are essential to keeping the TVM project in a healthy state and preventing breakages.

-Jenkins does most of the work in running the TVM tests, though some smaller jobs are also run on GitHub Actions.
+## Jenkins

+Jenkins runs all of the linux-based TVM CI-enabled regression tests.
+This includes tests against accelerated hardware such as GPUs.
+It excludes those regression tests that run against hardware not available in the cloud (those tests aren't currently exercised in TVM CI).
+The tests run by Jenkins represent most of the merge-blocking tests (and passing Jenkins should mostly correlate with passing the remaining Windows/Mac builds).

 ## GitHub Actions